nikbearbrown/botspeak/chapters/01-the-loop-and-the-three-modes.md

 - She opens a browser tab to check a suspiciously round number.
 - She writes a four-line note to the partner describing what the AI did and what she did.

 **2. The mechanism in plain language.** In two to three sentences, explain to a colleague who has never taken this course why a language model can produce a citation that does not exist.
-Do not use the phrase "hallucination."
+Do not use the word "hallucination."
 Do not say the model is "confused" or "wrong" — explain the actual mechanism. *(Tests: retention of the core technical fact about prediction vs. lookup.)*

 **3. Modes at a glance.** For each scenario below, name the mode (Augmentation, Automation, or Agency) and identify the one Loop step most likely to fail if the practitioner treats it the same way they would in Augmentation mode. *(Tests: ability to distinguish the three modes and their reweighting logic.)*